 Applicants must complete this web-based form in JustGrants, which is pre-populated with the SF-424 data submitted in Grants.gov.
-Applicants are required to confirm the Authorized Representative, verify the legal name and address, and enter the ZIP code(s) for the areas affected by the project.
+Applicants are required to review the Standard Applicant Information and make edits as needed, confirm the Authorized Representative, verify the legal name and address, and enter the ZIP code(s) for the areas affected by the project.